cbev0x/cbev0x.github.io/_posts/2026-01-14-YearOfTheRabbit.md

 ## Scanning & Enumeration
 I start with an Nmap scan on the given IP to find all running services.

-Nmap scanThere's just three ports open:
+There's just three ports open:
-FTP on port 21
+- FTP on port 21
-SSH on port 22
+- SSH on port 22
-An Apache web server on port 80
+- An Apache web server on port 80

 Anonymous login is not enabled for FTP and this OpenSSH version is only prone to username enumeration, so I head over to the webpage. landing pageThis is the default boilerplate Apache landing page, which won't give us anything.
 Nothing on robots.txt either so I start a dirsearch to find hidden directories.